 Part of Pearmill’s Facebook Advertising Playbook

 Thank you for reading our audience selection mini-guide (in our series Facebook Advertising series).
 If you’ve landed here and would like to get the rest of the series, please subscribe here (or below).
-As mentioned, there’s also a mini-glossary at the bottom of the post!
+There’s also a mini-glossary at the bottom of the post for clarity on terms we’ve used!

 Impressions — the number of times an ad has been seen (counts multiple views by the same person)